TYLearChen/Disease_Control_and_Prevention_Database/README.md

 In the second step (in folder p2), we implemented the detabase with PostgreSQL.
 In this step, we also create some useful queries as examples that the database can be used for.

-In the third step (in folder p2), we wrote a simple UI with Java and JDBC and some stored procedures for our databas.
+In the third step (in folder p3), we wrote a simple UI with Java and JDBC and some stored procedures for our databas.

+The details of can be found in the PDF in the corsponding folder of each step.